IKosovych/ucu-mlops/README.md

-# 🛠 MLOps Pipeline with Airflow, Scraper, and MLflow
+# MLOps Pipeline with Airflow and Scraper

-## 📌 Overview
+## Overview

 This project implements a complete MLOps pipeline with the following components: